Kirkcowan: Places of interest

-The river then moves on past Barhoise Farm to Barhoise Mill.

-In 1684, according to Symson, this area had a salmon fishery with nets on both the Bladnoch and the Tarff.
+Further downstream, the river passes Barhoise Farm to Barhoise Mill.
+In 1684, according to Symson, there was a salmon fishery in this area on both the Bladnoch and the Tarff.

-At the Mill of Barhoise, the Laird of Craichlaw had fishing rights.
-Barhoise Mill is a T-shaped two storey construction of granite, whinstone and slate, which is falling into a dilapidated state.
-The mill was driven by a wheel which was situated at the side of the building.
-Of this wheel only the wooden axle remains.
-The datestone above the door reads 1827, but this mill is most certainly a reconstruction of a much earlier one, perhaps connected with the Old Place of Glaisnick, a one-time nearby residence of the powerful Gordon family of Craichlaw.
-The main road from Kirkcowan to Wigtown and from Kirkcowan to Minnigaff via Glaisnick crossed the river just south of this mill.
-There are still stepping stones at the fording place east of Ring Farm.
+Barhoise Mill is a T-shaped two-storey structure of granite, whinstone and slate, now in a dilapidated state.
+The mill was driven by a wheel, of which only the wooden axle remains.
+The datestone reads 1827, though it is likely a reconstruction of an earlier mill associated with the nearby Old Place of Glaisnick, once a residence of the Gordon family of Craichlaw.

-Eldrig Fell, Wood Cairn. a large circular cairn 18m. in diameter and 2.2m. high.
+Eldrig Fell features a large circular cairn 18 metres in diameter and 2.2 metres high.

-Near Shennanton there is a cairn marked on OS mapping, shown in the centre of the photo in front of the tall trees (see photo).

-Boreland Mote or Motte is on OS mapping and sits at the side of the B733.
-It is about 20 feet high and 100-120feet around the base (see photo).
+Boreland Mote, marked on OS mapping, stands beside the B733 and is approximately 20 feet high and 100–120 feet in circumference.